acageduser/acageduser/README.md

   - [DMA-Attack-Firmware-Customization](https://github.com/acageduser/DMA-Attack-Firmware-Customization)
     - Cybersecurity guide providing a comprehensive approach to hardware obfuscation using LambdaConcept's PCIe Screamer Squirrel DMA board.
   - [CookAI](https://github.com/acageduser/cook-ai)
     - Be the cooking envy of your friends and family!
 Generate a cooking recipe based on <ins>only</ins> the ingredients you have in your fridge!
-Fully interactive, beginner-chef-friendly web app that transforms your meal prepping skills to expert-level.
+Fully interactive, AI driven, beginner-chef-friendly web app that transforms your meal prepping skills to expert-level.

 #
 # Professional Statement: